-- Explains the student teaching program and requirements to the mentor teacher. - Acts as a resource person for the mentor teacher. - Maintains open communication with the mentor teacher regarding the progress of the student teacher. - Acts as an intermediary in conflict or misunderstandings between the mentor teacher and the student teacher. - Coordinates meetings with school and college personnel to discuss problem situations. - Maintains contact with the school administrator and other school personnel to promote and sustain good working relations between the school and the college. - Makes recommendations for future student teaching placements and mentor teachers.
+- Explains the student teaching program and requirements to the mentor teacher. - Acts as a resource person for the mentor teacher. - Maintains open communication with the mentor teacher regarding the progress of the student teacher. - Acts as an intermediary in conflict or misunderstandings between the mentor teacher and the student teacher. - Coordinates meetings with school and college personnel to discuss problem situations.

+Makes recommendations for future student teaching placements and mentor teachers.